JvH151291/test01/intro_tech_tools.md

 Once you have activated the virtual environment, there is no need to call pip as a module.
 You can simply use `pip install package`.

 You can list installed packages with `pip list`.
-If you want to make your environment reproducable, you can write the current state to a `requirements.txt` file like so:
+If you want to make your environment reproducible, you can write the current state to a `requirements.txt` file like so:

 ```bash
 pip freeze > requirements.txt